jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 # Creating HEALPix mesh

-> Note that Blender uses its internal python library, not the system's python.
-I will write a post on how to use that later, but now in this section we will use system's python to create our mesh.
-{: .prompt-warning }

 First, you need to create a 3d mesh out of healpix data.
 There are several ways to do it but the easiest way is to use [healpy](https://pypi.org/project/healpy/) package.

 > Since at the moment, healpy is only available on linux, windows users can use [wsl](https://learn.microsoft.com/en-us/windows/wsl/install)(windows subsystem for linux) that allows them to run linux terminals in windows environment.
 To install healpy, you shoud have [astropy](https://pypi.org/project/astropy/) installed since healpy requires this module(and so for numpy, matplotlib etc.)
-{: .prompt-tip }
+{: .prompt-info }

-In the following, we will create a handmade *OBJ* file to use in any 3d DCC:
+In the following, we will create a handmade *OBJ* file to use in any 3d DCC.
+Note that Blender uses its *internal python*, not the system's python.
+Now in this section we will use **system's python** to create our mesh.

 (After importing required modules) first, we will create a function to generate texts needed for making *OBJ* file.